lab-yue/g/README.md

 # g

+### This this created as a way to learn go, and had no reason to implement in go at all.
+Maybe you want to checkout this [shell script](https://github.com/rainy-me/dotfiles/blob/master/scripts/g)

+---

 shortcuts for git commands

 This package just provides extra shortcut options, commands not mentioned would be the same as origin git commands.